devtimnbr/choxy/README.md

 # Choxy

 Choxy is a cloudflare workers cache proxy built on top of [hono](https://github.com/honojs/hono).
-It is usefull to cache external and optimized images, google fonts or kind of web requests.
+It is usefull to cache external and optimized images, google fonts or all kinds of web requests.

 ## Proxy Endpoints